 (e) What does seem unlikely is that Matthew would have changed the Aramaic Eloi to the Hebrew Eli and not change sabachthani to azavthani if he was interested in making the quote conform to the Hebrew text.
 But if Mishnaic Hebrew is in view, then things fit.
-In addition, there is the question of Aramaic targums that do use shabaq, but these appear centuries after the NT.
+There is the fact that Aramaic targums of Ps 22 do use shabaq, but these appear centuries after the NT.
 (For a very thorough summary and evaluation of the MT and MK texts here, see Randall Bluth’s essay.

 What’s the point of all this?

 The linguistic data isn’t easy to assemble into a coherent picture.
 It’s not altogether certain that Jesus was speaking Aramaic on the Cross.
 My point is that if he was, there is nothing about this that would suggest he was not alluding to Ps 22.
 Matthew’s account makes the Mishnaic Hebrew connection stronger because Eli is clearly Hebrew, and Mark’s passion narrative (cf. Rikk Watts on Mark’s use of Ps 22) has obvious allusions (besides the Cry) to Ps 22.
-I take it to be virtually certain that Jesus is alluding to Ps 22.
+I take it to be certain that Jesus is alluding to Ps 22.

 However, Greg offers yet a further reflection.
 Let us grant, he suggests, that Jesus is alluding to Ps 22.
 This would not, he contends, “undermine the genuineness of Jesus’ experience of abandonment on the cross,” for it was only “after the psalmist had expressed his authentic sense of abandonment that he regained his composure, as it were, and expressed confidence that God would eventually rescue him.”
 So even if one understands Jesus as referencing Ps 22, it needn’t lead us to deny that Jesus “was genuinely experiencing godforsakenness” and “was even experiencing confusion as to why it was happening.”